Lynchk07/PWA_JATE/README.md

   # Description

   This app is a Progressive Web Application text editor.
+This app is deployed using Heroku.

   ## Installation